mrfatguy/delphi-pulpit-clock/README.md

 For time synchronisation this program uses an `adSNTP` library.
 It is included in this project, but **it is not translated and remains in Polish**!
 I'm not an author of this library and have no legal right for making such translation.
 You can find source code of this library in [this Polish site for Delphi developers](http://4programmers.net/Delphi/Gotowce/Czas_-_synchronizacja__przez_SNTP).
 But, since it was posted in 2006, there isn't much way of contacting authors right now.
 However, it seems, that this shouldn't be a big problem.
 You'll only get log of last time synchronisation (`sync_last.dat` file) in Polish.
 Rest of program's UI should be translated to English.

-**This project ABANDONED!
-There is no wiki, issues and no support.
-There will be no future updates.
-Unfortunately, you're on your own.**

 ### More detailed description

 This program allows to measure time your computer was turned on.
 However, due to limits of 32-bit platform (program was written in Delphi 7 for Windows XP) maximum time measured this way equals to _49 days, 17 hours, 2 minutes and 48 seconds_ (2^32 milliseconds).
 After that all counters will be reset.